Back to Garden & Landscape

 • Poinsettia plant parts are not edible, but they are not poisonous when eaten.

-• Those whom are sensitive to latex, may develop a rash when handling poinsettias.
+• Those sensitive to latex may develop a rash when handling poinsettias.

 History and Description

-Modern cultivars are now bred to last longer in the home, bloom earlier, and require fewer resources for production.
-This translates into more color selections and better quality plants for consumers.
-Poinsettias are available in a vast array of colors from red to white, pink to burgundy, and with many variations in between including flecks of color on contrasting backgrounds.
+Modern cultivars are bred to last longer in the home, bloom earlier, and require fewer resources for production than older varieties.
+This translates into more color selections and better-quality plants for consumers.
+Poinsettias are available in a vast array of colors from red to white, pink to burgundy, and even orange.

 Selection